Tag Archives for " dryer "

 • If the smoke moves away from the combustion gas vent and toward the exhaust fan, then a negative pressure situation is developing.
 Open a window until the smoke rises straight up or toward the combustion gas vent.
 Take note of how far the window must be opened for this to happen.

-Similarly, you don’t have to be using the fireplace to get harmful combustion residues sucked into your home.
+You don’t even have to be using the fireplace to get harmful combustion residues sucked into your home.
 If the chimney damper is not closed or well-sealed, air can be drawn down your chimney across layers of soot and ash, bringing it into your living room.